-Be Well at Work - Employee Assistance (formerly known as CARE Services) is the campus faculty and staff employee assistance program providing no cost confidential counseling and referral for UC Berkeley faculty and staff, including the Lawrence Berkeley National Laboratory.
+Be Well at Work - Employee Assistance is the campus faculty and staff employee assistance program providing no cost confidential counseling and referral for UC Berkeley faculty, staff, visiting scholars, and postdocs.
+It is also the Employee Assistance program for the Lawrence Berkeley National Laboratory.

 Employee Assistance offers support in a wide range of issues, including:

 - work-related stress

 - depression, anxiety, and other emotional problems

 - Consultations and training services for faculty and staff management

 Employee Assistance is available to UC Berkeley faculty, staff, visiting scholars, post-doctoral appointees, and their partners/spouses and adult family dependents.
 Employee Assistance is also available to Lawrence Berkeley National Laboratory employees, and their families and dependents.
 Our services are completely voluntary.
 There is no fee for services.

 - Workplace threat of violence assessment and management - in coordination with UCPD and UCB Behavioral Risk Assessment Team (BRAT)